ELLSWORTH — For two days, Carolyn Miller’s sons were baseball’s biggest stars.

 “We wanted the other leagues around Maine to be able to be a part of this,” Wagstaff said.
 “It’s big for the parents to be able to collaborate, connect and network with each other, and that’s kind of what gave us the idea to get started with it.
 After how popular the first one was, we did it again down in Boothbay last year.”

 This year, the event returned to Hancock County with games beginning at 9 a.m.
 Saturday in Ellsworth.
-At noon, players from Ellsworth and three other Challenger Little Leagues (Lincoln County, Medomak Valley and South Portland-Biddeford) received medals as they were recognized
+At noon, players from Ellsworth and three other Challenger Little Leagues (Lincoln County, Medomak Valley and South Portland-Biddeford) received medals as they were recognized in the outfield.

 In the evening, the party moved 12 miles north to Camp CaPella for a night of barbecue, boating, swimming, swinging and more.
 Events wrapped up late Sunday morning as parties from the visiting leagues had to begin their long trips home, but many of the 42 players clad in Ellsworth’s maroon T-shirts stayed around with parents, buddies and adult volunteers to soak it in even more.